akremgr/kubespray/README.md

 - K8s version is latest by default v24.2

-- Kubespray is hosted on GitHub.clone the official repo from here .
+- Kubespray is hosted on GitHub, you can clone the official repo from here:

    https://github.com/kubernetes-incubator/kubespray.git